spro047/Demo/README.md

 This is me larning the Github
+now ill learn commit